RetroPie/RetroPie-Docs/docs/Runcommand.md

 ## Runcommand Launch Menu

 Each time you load a ROM there is an option to open what is called the Runcommand Launch Menu.
-This is accessed by pressing any key on the keyboard or js0 (button 0 on your first connected joypad - it will vary depending on the gamepad used)
+This is accessed by pressing any key on the keyboard or button 0 on a joystick (what is the button 0 vary depending on the gamepad used).

 ![runcommandlaunch](https://cloud.githubusercontent.com/assets/10035308/12870184/99acb464-ccf6-11e5-9f32-7f2ef3c17b3a.png)

-Once you press js0 or a button on your keyboard, it will open up into this menu (this menu may vary depending on the emulator you are running and version of retropie you are using- this image is for the super nintendo):
+Once you press button 0 on a joystick or a key on your keyboard, it will open up into this menu (this menu may vary depending on the emulator you are running and version of retropie you are using- this image is for the super nintendo):

 ![runcommandmenu](https://cloud.githubusercontent.com/assets/10035308/10265893/b65c94ee-69ff-11e5-9195-f6a996f4b35b.png)